AnupSubbu98/AnupSubbu98/README.md

 # 🙋‍♂️ Hey there!

-I'm Subramanyam, Bachelors of Technology Graduate
+I'm Subramanyam, Bachelors of Technology Graduate.

 Currently, I'm working as a Oracle PeopleSoft Developer and eagerly waiting to work with industry experts in Machine Learning & Data Science 👩🏻‍💻.